- Further Education

 Personal Statement Editing and Review Service

 Personal Statements By Subject

-French and Hispanic Studies personal statement
+French and Hispanic Studies Personal Statement Example

 For me, learning languages means breaking down the barriers between different cultures and people.
 I spent 5 years living in Germany as a child which proved to be an invaluable experience as, despite going to a British army school, I was able to appreciate a completely different culture to my own and learn basic German.
 However I remember feeling frustrated with the language barrier, a feeling I also experienced whenever I visited France and Spain on holiday.
 This understanding of the importance of communication and my interest of French and Spanish culture has inspired me to study French and Spanish at university.

 Having never studied French before I am looking forward to the challenge of learning a new language from scratch.
 I completed a GCSE in German in one year through self-study, achieving a grade B; I achieved this through hard work and self-motivation.
 As a student I am very determined and motivated to achieve to the best of my ability in all of my subjects.
 In college I am a peer mentor for Spanish.
 This involves helping AS students with any problems they have about the course.
 This has taught me the importance of time management and reliability because I need to be there for the students who I mentor.
 I helped with the interviewing for a new Spanish teacher at the end of my AS year and I am a course representative for Spanish, where I raise any concerns students have about the course with the teachers.
 Having my voice heard gives me more confidence because I am helping to make a difference in college.